 Steering and Cornering

-A particular strength of the Camaro is how reliable it is over the kerbs, as the heavy front end means that it won’t be lifted up into the air as much when it strikes the kerb compared to a mid-engined or rear-engined car that may have a lighter nose.
+A particular strength of the Camaro is how reliable it is over the kerbs, as the heavy front end means that it won’t be lifted into the air as much when it strikes the kerb compared to a mid-engined or rear-engined car that may have a lighter nose.

 Overall, this characteristic of reliability continues through most on-track scenarios.
 The slight tendency to understeer rather than oversteer means it is easy to handle and approach and therefore performs in most scenarios.
 The only department where you may find yourself struggling with the Camaro is in low-speed corners, where its weight and front-engine design won’t play to its advantage.